Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 It doesn’t seem useful to destroy goods.
 Let’s not destroy land!

 We can agree on what to do with the components of buildings and machines when we stop using these buildings and machines.
 People can ask Sol Resource Management to take them off their land.
 In our nation, where should one take materials that have become more difficult to use?
-Ultimately, they are always in nature and to a great extent they go back into the ground.
+Ultimately, they are always in nature and they go back into the ground to a great extent.
 It takes them very many years to become natural resources again.
 We can agree on how and where to act in order to support their natural transformation.
 This is work done for people whom we won’t know: our descendants.
 The more people act together, the better they live.
 The more generations interact, the better they live.

 It seems good to focus on the rights to use resources, starting with land.